 eBikes supplement your muscle power with electric power.
 However, the amount of extra power delivered is up to you: simply by using your own strength and selecting the desired level of assistance.
 Whether you want to exhaust yourself, arrive at the office without breaking a sweat or go for a long ride - your eBike will do the job.
 All it takes is the simple touch of a button.
 The fun of riding, however, always remains at its maximum.

 These are the Bosch eBike support levels:

-*Progressive support for a natural riding sensation and optimal control on demanding terrain.
+*Progressive support for a natural riding sensation and optimal control in challenging terrain.

-**The Tour+ riding mode is available for eBikes with Drive Unit Performance Line CX with derailleur gears (from model year 2020) and eMTB mode and replaces the Tour mode.
+**The Tour+ riding mode is available for eBikes with the Performance Line CX drive unit with derailleur system (from model year 2020) and eMTB mode and replaces Tour mode.

 The future is electric. eBikes are a sustainable alternative to cars for the vast majority of everyday journeys: with an eCargo bike you can easily go shopping in the neighbouring town, and with an electric-powered city bike you can comfortably cycle across the city - without traffic jams and the search for a parking space.

 Riding an eBike is simply fun.
 Whether it's an adventure in the mountains or in the urban jungle: with the individual support levels, you always get the boost you need.
 Whether light, maximally efficient support in "Eco" mode, steady support for long distances in "Tour" mode or full power for top performance in "Turbo" mode.